nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 ## MIG partitioning
-> ⚠️ Currently, the GPU Partitioner fully supports only Pods requesting a single MIG resource.
-If a pending Pod has
-> multiple containers requesting a MIG resource, only the resource requested by the first container will be taken into
-> account when analysing partitioning changes.

-In the case of MIG partitioning, the agent that creates/deletes the MIG resources is the [MIG Agent](../config/migagent) , which is a daemonset running on every node labeled with `n8s.nebuly.ai/gpu-partitioning: mig`.
+In the case of MIG partitioning, the agent that creates/deletes the MIG resources is the [MIG Agent](../config/migagent), which is a daemonset running on every node labeled with `n8s.nebuly.ai/gpu-partitioning: mig`.

 The MIG Agent exposes to the GPU Partitioner the used/free MIG resources of all the GPUs of the node on which it is running through the following node annotations: